publiclab/spectral-workbench/README.md

 **Ubuntu users:** You may need to enable `Run command as a login shell` in Ubuntu's Terminal, under Profile Preferences > Title and Command.
 Then close the terminal and reopen it.

-Then, use RVM to install version 2.1.2 of Ruby:
+Then, use RVM to install version 2.6.6 of Ruby:

-`rvm install 2.1.2`
+`rvm install 2.6.6`

-You'll also need **bower** which is available through NPM.
+You'll also need **yarn** which is available through NPM.
 To install NPM, you can run:

 `sudo apt-get install npm`